mikewest/internetdrafts/a-rose-by-any-other-name/draft.md

 # Introduction

+The `127.0.0.0/8` IPv4 address block and `::1/128` IPv6 address block are
+reserved as loopback addresses; communication within this block is assured to remain inside a single host, and can not legitimately appear on any network anywhere.
+This turns out to be a very useful property in a number of circumstances; useful enough to label explicitly and interoperably as `localhost`. {{RFC1537}} suggests that this special-use top-level domain name has been mapped to loopback addresses for quite some time, and that
-Section 6.3 of {{RFC6761}} invites developers to "assume that IPv4 and IPv6
-address queries for localhost names will always resolve to the respective IP loopback address".
-That suggestion, unfortunately, doesn't match reality.
+{{RFC6761}}'s assertion that developers may "assume that IPv4 and IPv6 address queries for localhost names will always resolve to the respective IP loopback address" is well-founded.

+Unfortunately, the rest of that latter document's requirements undercut the assumption it suggests.
 Client software is empowered to send localhost names to DNS resolvers, and resolvers are empowered to return unexpected results in various cases.
-This has several impacts.
+This divide between theory and practice has a few impacts.

-One of the clearest is that the {{SECURE-CONTEXTS}} specification declines to treat `localhost` as "secure enough", as it might not actually be the `localhost` that developers are expecting.
-This exclusion has (rightly) surprised some developers.

-Following on from that, the lack of confidence that `localhost` actually resolves to the loopback interface may encourage application developers to hard-code IP addresses, which causes problems in the transition from IPv4 to IPv6 (see problem 8 in {{draft-ietf-sunset4-gapanalysis}}).
+First, the lack of confidence that `localhost` actually resolves to the loopback interface encourages application developers to hard-code IP addresses like `127.0.0.1` in order to obtain certainty regarding routing.
+This causes problems in the transition from IPv4 to IPv6 (see problem 8 in
+{{draft-ietf-sunset4-gapanalysis}}).

+Second, HTTP user agents sometimes distinguish certain contexts as "secure"-enough to make certain features available.
+Given the certainty that `127.0.0.1` cannot be maliciously manipulated or monitored, {{SECURE-CONTEXTS}}
-{{SECURE-CONTEXTS}} excluding `localhost` would exacerbate this risk, giving developers positive encouragement to use the loopback address rather than a localhost name.
+treats it as such a context.
+Since `localhost` might not actually map to the loopback address, that document declines to give it the same treatment.
+This exclusion has (rightly) surprised some developers, and exacerbates the risks of hard-coded IP addresses by giving developers positive encouragement to use an explicit loopback address rather than a localhost name.

-This document suggests that we should resolve the confusion by requiring that DNS resolution work the way that users expect: `localhost` is the loopback interface on the local host.
-Resolver APIs will resolve `localhost.` and any names falling within `.localhost.` to loopback addresses {{RFC5735}}
+This document hardens {{RFC6761}}'s recommendations regarding `localhost` by requiring that DNS resolution work the way that users assume: `localhost` is the loopback interface on the local host.
+Resolver APIs will resolve `localhost.` and any names falling within `.localhost.` to loopback addresses, and traffic to those hosts will never traverse a remote network.

 # Terminology and notation